PEXANE2/azure-docs.tr-tr/articles/active-directory/devices/assign-local-admin.md

 ---
-title: Azure AD 'ye katılmış cihazlarda yerel Yöneticiler grubunu yönetme | Microsoft Docs
+title: How to manage local administrators on Azure AD joined devices
-description: Azure rollerini bir Windows cihazının yerel Yöneticiler grubuna atamayı öğrenin.
+description: Learn how to assign Azure roles to the local administrators group of a Windows device.
 services: active-directory
 ms.service: active-directory
 ms.subservice: devices